Common deviations related to data-handling, etc. in investigator-initiated trials

 Statistical analyses

-It is often advisable to also make a supplementary statistical analysis plan (SAP) to provide a more detailed elaboration of the analyses and to make it clear exactly which analyses are planned in the trial.
-The statistical analysis plan (SAP) must be final before the data are unblinded, and a signed, dated, and version-controlled SAP must, like the protocol, be kept in the Trial Master File (TMF).
-It is recommended that the person(s) preparing the SAP are not given access to data, particularly not the unblinded data.
+We recommend making a supplementary statistical analysis plan (SAP) to provide a more detailed elaboration of the analyses and to make it clear exactly which analyses are planned in the trial.
+The SAP must be final, signed and dated before the data are unblinded.
+Like the protocol, a version-controlled SAP must be kept in the Trial Master File (TMF).
+It is recommended that the person(s) preparing the SAP are not granted access to data, particularly not the unblinded data.

-Likewise, interim analyses must be pre-specified (described in the protocol and, if relevant, in the statistical analysis plan) and documented.
+Likewise, interim analyses must be pre-specified (described in the protocol and, where relevant, in the statistical analysis plan) and documented.

 Should it become necessary to alter the pre-specified statistical analyses, it must be clearly indicated in the documentation and in the final report and any publications why the analyses were altered in the process, indicating also that they are post hoc analyses.

-GCP inspections have often found the TMF documentation to be insufficient with respect to the above processes.
+During GCP inspections, we often find the documentation in the Trial Master File to be insufficient with respect to the above processes.
 This creates uncertainty about the actual course of events of these specific processes, which are of vital importance to the credibility of the trial results.
 As a result, they are often classified as critical deviations and may have serious consequences for, for example, publications, applications for marketing authorisations, etc.

 Unblinding